-DIS' Sustainability Topics Sustainable Development Goals Activity performed by DIS Vessel energy efficiency 7 AFFORDABLE AND CLEAN ENRREY Renewal of the fleet with "Eco" vessels, in line with IMO directives, thanks to the implementation of innovative technologies.
-Innovation: Fleet efficiency and safety 9 INDUSTRY, INNOVATION INDUMPRISTRUCTURE Projects aimed at improving vessel performance from an environmental viewpoint and in terms of onboard safety and efficiency.
-High quality of services 8 DECENT WORK AND ECONOMIC GROWTH Highest attention to the service offered, through qualified and updated staff, appropriate equipment, on-board inspections, process control and effective internal communications; Customer engagement through: direct communications, complaints and reports, internal ship reports and feedback on service quality.
-Business ethics 12 RESPONSIBLE CONSUMPTION AND PRODUCTION COO Compliance with laws and regulations; Honesty, fairness and transparency in everyday actions, avoiding situations of conflict of interest and unfairness towards competitors; Respect for personal data and confidential information; Respect for the dignity of individuals; Respect for the environment and the community.
+DIS' Sustainability Topics Sustainable Development Goals Activity performed by DIS Vessel energy efficiency 7 AFFORDABLE AND CLEAN ENERGY 8 ECONOMIC GROWTH Renewal of the fleet with "Eco" vessels, in line with IMO directives, thanks to the implementation of innovative technologies.
+Innovation: Fleet efficiency and safety 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE Projects aimed at improving vessel performance from an environmental viewpoint and in terms of onboard safety and efficiency.
+High quality of services 8 DECENT WORK AND ECONOMIC GROWTH 12 RESPONSIBLE GONSUMETION AND PRODUCTION Highest attention to the service offered, through qualified and updated staff, appropriate equipment, on-board inspections, process control and effective internal communications; Customer engagement through: direct communications, complaints and reports, internal ship reports and feedback on service quality.
+Business ethics 12 RESPONSIBLE CONSUMPTION AND PRODUCTION AND PRODUCTION 16 PEACE JUSTICE AND STRONG INSTITUTIONS INSTITUTIONS Compliance with laws and regulations; Honesty, fairness and transparency in everyday actions, avoiding situations of conflict of interest and unfairness towards competitors; Respect for personal data and confidential information; Respect for the dignity of individuals; Respect for the environment and the community.
 Protection of marine biodiversity 14 LIFE BELOW WATER Minimum impact of activities on environmental integrity at all times and in all places; Ongoing prevention of every possible form of pollution, with a zero pollution goal.
-Atmospheric emissions and climate change 3 GOOD HEALTH AND WELL-BEING Activities to raise awareness on climate change issues in personnel and the community; Implementation of activities seeking to reduce damages to individuals caused by water and air pollution.
+Atmospheric emissions and climate change 3 GOOD HEALTH 13 CLIMATE Activities to raise awareness on climate change issues in personnel and the community; Implementation of activities seeking to reduce damages to individuals caused by water and air pollution.

-DIS' Sustainability Topics Sustainable Development Goals Activity performed by DIS Integrated management system for ongoing improvement 12 RESPONSELE CONSUMPTION AND PRODUCTION Transparent statement of policies governing operations on board managed ships - in order to ensure safety and efficiency - and of the methods to respond to unscheduled events; Identification of a basic reference for all the management documents needed for checking the Group's daily activities.
+DIS' Sustainability Topics Sustainable Development Goals Activity performed by DIS Integrated management system for ongoing improvement 12 RESPONSIBLE CONSUMPTION AND PRODUCTION AND PRODUCTION NSTITUTIONS TO STATE OF THE PROPERTY Transparent statement of policies governing operations on board managed ships - in order to ensure safety and efficiency - and of the methods to respond to unscheduled events; Identification of a basic reference for all the management documents needed for checking the Group's daily activities.
 Occupational health and safety 8 DECENT WORK AND ECONOMIC GROWTH Protecting the health and well-being of employees by reducing occupational risks from exposure to hazards; Preventing hazardous actions, injuries, illnesses, accidents to personnel, material and environmental damage; Improving the safety of all employees by developing first of all an internal culture of safety.
-People care 1 NO POVERTY 8 DECENT WORK AND Image: A state of the state o Application of adequate remuneration and economic benefits for personnel, also to ensure adequate social protection.
-Personnel training and development 4 QUALITY EDUCATION • Adequate training for all personnel, allowing them to carry out their job better and increase their skills and abilities, without distinction of sex or ethnicity.
-Sustainable supply chain 17 PARTNEESHIPS FOR THE GOALS Accurate supplier assessment and selection, also based on energy performance and including possible performance of inspections and controls; Collection of full and clear details on purchase orders and on responsibilities.
+People care 1 NO B DECENT WORK AND ECONOMIC GROWTH Application of adequate remuneration and economic benefits for personnel, also to ensure adequate social protection.
+Personnel training and development 4 QUALITY EDUCATION Adequate training for all personnel, allowing them to carry out their job better and increase their skills and abilities, without distinction of sex or ethnicity.
+Sustainable supply chain 17 PARTIMERSHIPS FOR THE GOALS Accurate supplier assessment and selection, also based on energy performance and including possible performance of inspections and controls; Collection of full and clear details on purchase orders and on responsibilities.